Kurohyou/genme-SC/README.md

 <!-- ROADMAP -->

 ## Roadmap
-Custom file and project templates
-See the [open issues](https://github.com/Kurohyou/genme-SC/issues) for a full list of proposed features (and known issues).
+Custom project templates.
+Custom creation templates See the [open issues](https://github.com/Kurohyou/genme-SC/issues) for a full list of proposed features (and known issues).
 <p align="right">(<a href="#top">back to top</a>)</p>
 <!-- CONTRIBUTING -->